BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 If you recenter the in-app view during a session the reference pose is reset by default.
 Therefore you should only do that while your motion rig is in neutral position.
 It is possible (depending on the application) that this automatic recalibration is not triggered, causing the view and reference pose to be out of sync and leading to erroneous motion compensation.
 You should do the following steps to get this corrected again:
 1. deactivate motion compensation by pressing the `activate` shortcut
 2. bring your motion rig to neutral position.
 Face forward if you using a virtual tracker
-3. re-calibrate by pressing the `center` shortcut
+3. re-calibrate by pressing the `calibrate` shortcut
 4. reactivate motion compensation by pressing the `activate` shortcut

 ### Virtual tracker